Long Turkish War: Aftermath

-The Long War ended with the Peace of Zsitvatorok on November 11, 1606, with meagre territorial gains for the two main empires – the Ottomans won the fortresses of Eger, Esztergom, and Kanizsa, but gave the region of Vác (which they had occupied since 1541) to Austria.
+The Long War ended with the Peace of Zsitvatorok on November 11, 1606, with meagre territorial gains for the two main empires – the Ottomans won the fortresses of Eger, and Kanizsa, but gave the region of Vác (which they had occupied since 1541) to Austria.
 The treaty confirmed the Ottomans' inability to penetrate further into Habsburg territories.
 It also demonstrated that Transylvania was beyond Habsburg power.
 Although Emperor Rudolf had failed in his war objectives, he nonetheless won some prestige thanks to this resistance to the Ottomans, by presenting the war as a victory.
 The sultan acknowledged his status as an equal and the treaty stabilized conditions on the Habsburg–Ottoman frontier.
 Also, Stephen Bocskai managed to retain his independence.